brianc/fluxed/README.md

 }
 ```

+There.
 No action creators, constants, reducers, thunks, selectors, etc. Just a single class that you can call `setState` on to set new state.

 That's really all you _need_ for flux.
-To hook this store up to a component it would look something like this contrived example:
+To manually hook this store up to a component it would look something like this contrived example:

 ```js
 import React, { Component } from 'react